explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > - Since "human" is a really central part in this system, it would be nice to get evaluated by actual human/users too.

 We agree that evaluating the tool with real users is important.
-However, this is beyond the scope of this work, as it would require a fully mature authoring tool.
-As discussed in more detail above (in the response to Reviewer Bezq), we plan to conduct a user study as future work, once the tool is finalised.
+However, this is beyond the scope of the present work, as it would require a mature authoring tool.
+As discussed in more detail above (in response to Reviewer Bezq), we plan to conduct a user study as future work once the tool is finalised.

 > - The evaluation, from an LLM/NLP standpoint, is perhaps not enough.
 It would be nice to show if the system could do well on some document NLP tasks (like scientific literature?) to begin with.